What is Arthroscopic Knee Surgery?

 During the knee arthroscopy, you will be under anesthesia, and a tourniquet may be put around your thigh to control bleeding.
 The surgeon makes 2 or 3 small stab wounds around the knee, and a saline solution is pumped into the knee joint, inflating it to make room for the small camera and surgical instruments.
 At the end of surgery, the saline is drained from the knee joint, and the surgical incisions are stitched.

 Everyone recover after arthroscopic knee surgery at a different pace.
-If necessary, patients use crutches or a walker for one to three days after surgery.
-If the pain is minimal, then you do not have to use crutches or a walker.
+Patient may be advised to use walker or clutches for at least 1-3 days after the arthroscopic knee surgery.
+If the pain after arthroscopic knee surgery is minimal, then you do not have to use crutches or a walker.
 Even you can walk with only a slight limp within five days after the operation.
 Some people find a stick to be useful.

 It takes up to six weeks for the knee to restore normal joint fluid after arthroscopic surgery.
 Because of this, most of the patients do not realize the benefits of surgery for four to six weeks.
-There is a high degree of variability in recovery times.
+There is a high degree of variability in Arthroscopic Knee Surgery Recovery Time.
 Some patients can return to normal activities within two weeks, but most require about six weeks before they can return to their activities – including sports – comfortably.
 Pain reduction and improvement in strength, and co-ordination may continue for three to four months.
 [2, 4]

 After undergoing arthroscopic knee surgery, it is important to begin exercising immediately to restore knee strength and to maintain a full range of motion.
 Initial activities should be non-weight bearing in nature, and should focus on strengthening the muscles surrounding the knee, as well as increase the range of joint motion.

 You should expect to feel a gentle stretch in the performance of their initial exercises, but should not experience any pain.
 Any activity that causes significant distress or pain should be stopped immediately.
-It is also a good idea to ice and leg raises after performing these exercises to reduce swelling.
+It is also a good idea to do ice therapy and leg rises after performing these exercises to reduce swelling.

 Your physical therapists aim to return you safely to the best function possible for your knee in the shortest period.
 They will assist you through their professional expertise to maximize your surgical outcome.

-The following exercises are appropriate for immediate post-knee arthroscopy rehabilitation.
+The following exercises are appropriate for rehabilitation after arthroscopic knee surgery.
 The movements should be gentle and steady.
 Read on to review these four exercises.

 The quadriceps contraction exercises are an excellent way to get your quadriceps muscles working after surgery.